thomasdarimont/keycloak-health-checks/readme.md

 # Keycloak Health Checks

-A collection of health checks for KeyCloak subsystems.
+A collection of health-checks for Keycloak subsystems.

 ## Requirements

-* KeyCloak 2.5.5.Final (works also with Keycloak 3.0.0.Final)
+* KeyCloak 4.8.3.Final

 ## Build